-Capital One Venture Rewards Credit Card: 2 Miles Per Dollar on Every Purchase + 75,000 Bonus Miles Offer
+Capital One Venture Rewards Credit Card: $1,000 Bonus Value; Limited-Time Offer Ending Soon

 My Money Blog has partnered with CardRatings and may receive a commission from card issuers.
 Some or all of the card offers that appear on this site are from advertisers and may impact how and where card products appear on the site.
 MyMoneyBlog.com does not include all card companies or all available card offers.
 All opinions expressed are the author’s alone.

-Offer increased to 75k.
-The Capital One Venture Rewards Credit Card is their premium travel rewards card with unlimited 2 Miles per dollar on all purchases.
-75,000 miles can be redeemed as a $750 credit towards any travel purchase made with the card (any airline, any hotel, AirBNB stays, Uber rides, no blackout dates).
+Limited-time offer ending soon – Monday, September 9th.
+The Capital One Venture Rewards Credit Card is a premium travel rewards card with a flat 2 Miles per dollar on all purchases.
+75,000 miles can be redeemed as a $750 credit towards any travel purchase made with the card (any airline website, any hotel website, AirBNB stays, Uber rides, no blackout dates).
+Right now, there is a limited-time offer that adds another $250 Capital One Travel credit.
 Here are the highlights:

 • Up to $100 application fee credit for Global Entry or TSA PreCheck.